Arthi-chaud/arthi-chaud.github.io/_drafts/packed.md

 In the second lambda, we don't need to pass parameter to the two `read`s, because the first one changes the 'state' of the reading computation, and has shifted the pointer to the next subtree in the packed `Node`.

+### Indirections

+One common challenge with packed data is to access a field in a packed data structure.
+Since all fields are inlined, we cannot predict the position in the buffer of a given field, as the preceding one may not have a fixed size (in the case of a recursive data structure, like a tree).

+Thus, there are two ways to access a field:

+- Traversing the preceding one.
+This can lead to dramatic performance issues if that preceding field is big.
+- Prefix each field with an indirection, a number that gives the size of the field it precedes.
+They allow us to skip over a field though a simple pointer shift.
+In`packed-data`, we call them `FieldSize`.

+When building packed data, the library automatically inserts these indirections and modifies the signature of the `case` function so that its `PackedReader` know that there are `FieldSize` intersperced in the buffer.

 ### Examples

 You can find examples of tree traversals in the [package's repository](https://github.com/Arthi-chaud/packed-data).